strawberry-cak3/Assignment4/README.md

-A. Project Overview
+A. Project Overview.

 This project implements a graph representation system using an Adjacency List.
 The system allows for creating graphs of various sizes and performing two fundamental traversal algorithms: Breadth-First Search (BFS) and Depth-First Search (DFS).

 Vertices: Represent unique nodes in the network (e.g., users, cities).